toskumar/blog/AWSServices.md

 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 ### Amazon Elastic Transcoder
-Amazon Elastic Transcoder is media transcoding in the cloud.
+Amazon Elastic Transcoder is a media transcoding in the cloud.

 ### Amazon Simple Workflow
 Amazon Simple Workflow (Amazon SWF) helps developers build, run, and scale background jobs that have parallel or sequential steps.